1. Purpose of procedures

-(b) if the matter is not resolved, the appropriate University representative meets with the student and host to discuss the issue to determine a suitable resolution; and
+(b) if the matter is not resolved, the appropriate University representative meets with the student and the placement partner to discuss the issue to determine a suitable resolution; and

 (c) if a satisfactory resolution cannot be reached, the Placement Academic Supervisor or authorised person should remove the student from the placement and refer the matter to the relevant Head of School.

-8.1 In the event of any breach by a student of a rule, regulation or policy of the placement partner, or of the University’s placement Code of Conduct, the placement partner will inform the University representative as soon as possible of the details of the breach.
+11.1 In the event of any breach by a student of a rule, regulation or policy of the placement partner, or of the Student Placement Code of Conduct, the placement partner will inform the University representative as soon as possible of the details of the breach.

-8.3 Upon receipt of a notification the University will direct the student not to return to the placement partner’s Workplace until otherwise advised.
+11.3 Upon receipt of a notification the University will direct the student not to return to the placement partner’s workplace until otherwise advised.

-9.1 For unresolved issues or serious breach, t Placement Academic Supervisor or authorised representative must complete a report and present this to the Head of School detailing the evidence of the student’s actions or academic performance.
+12.1 For unresolved issues or serious breach, the Placement Academic Supervisor or authorised representative must complete a report and present this to the Head of School detailing the evidence of the student’s actions or academic performance.

 (a) fail the student in the assessment task and consequently fail the course (condition of a course using the Limited Grades option); or